leonel2077/weather-app/README.md

-# Web App for Weather Forecast and Weather of the current location | Made by Leonel Ison# weather-app
+# Web App for Weather Forecast and Weather of the current location | Made by Leonel Ison